lborg019/alain.xyz/portfolio/blog/pixel-art-tutorial/index.md

 A good idea is to use complementary colors to help blend colors together.
 Purple or Teal work well for shadows, whereas yellows and whites work for specular highlights.

-It's best to have a maximum of 15 colors per sprite (with transparancy being the 16th color).
+It's best to have a maximum of 15 colors per sprite (with transparency being the 16th color).

 ## Silhouette